5j9/wikitextparser/README.rst

     >>> wikilist.items
     [' list item a', ' list item b', ' list item c']

-The `sublists` method can be used to get all sublists of the current list or just sublists of specific items:
+The `sublists` method can be used to get all sub-lists of the current list or just sub-lists of specific items:

 .. code:: python